 3. Indiana State University (Terre Haute, IN)

 Indiana State University was established in 1865 and has grown with the times, with now over 100 majors and state-of-the-art technology.
-This includes the new leading edge Aviation Technology specifically in Unmanned Aircraft Systems program.
+This includes the new leading-edge Aviation Technology specifically in Unmanned Aircraft Systems program.
 Indiana State offers a Bachelor of Science in Professional Aviation Flight Technology or Aviation Management with a minor in UAS.
 Students will gain a basic introductory knowledge to the theory, functions, and regulations regarding UAS’s.
 27 credits are required to complete the minor.
 Courses include: Principles of Flight, Private Pilot Theory, Introduction to & Mechanics of & the Human Factors of Unmanned Systems, Payloads and Sensors, Communications and Data, and finally Advanced Unmanned Aerial Systems Operations.
-The University has plans on expanding this program to a full Bachelor’s degree which may be available as early as the fall of 2015.
 A proposal for creating a Center for Unmanned Systems and Human Capital Development is also under consideration as of the spring of 2015.

 4. Kansas State University, Salina (Salina, KS)